Discover the Thrill of Mountain Climbing in Uganda: Best Hiking Destinations

-The shortest and most challenging Sasa trail is a four-day round trip to the top Wagagai peak (4,321 m) and back.
+The shortest and most challenging Sasa trail is a four-day round trip to the top of Wagagai Peak (4,321 m) and back.
 The climbing trail begins in Budadiri at a 1,250 m altitude with a tough ascent of 1,650m.

-You then hike through Afro-montane forest where you have a good chance of seeing Colobus and Blue Monkeys and reach Mudangi Cliffs which are climbed using ladders.
-After walking through the scenic bamboo, the last hike is a gentler ascent to Wagagai summit.
+You then hike through the Afro-montane forest, where you have a good chance of seeing Colobus and Blue Monkeys and reach Mudangi Cliffs, which are climbed using ladders.
+After walking through the scenic bamboo, the last hike is a gentler ascent to the Wagagai summit.

 Piswa Trail is a less strenuous but more prolonged alternative to the Sasa Trail, covering 49 km in seven days.
 It begins at Kapkwata at a 2,190-meter altitude on the northern side.
 It ascends through spectacular views of the Karamoja plains, Kapeguria, and Nandi Hills in Kenya.

 The Sipi trail is the longest mountaineering trail on Mount Elgon, covering 56 km in about 4-6 days.
-It begins at the Kapkwai Forest Exploration Centre, a few kilometres from the stunning Sipi Falls—a major highlight on Mount Elgon National Park tours.
-Another highlight on this trail is the hike through Tatum Cave, famous for its ancient cave paintings.
+It begins at the Kapkwai Forest Exploration Centre, a few kilometers from the stunning Sipi Falls—a major highlight on Mount Elgon National Park tours.
+Another highlight of this trail is the hike through Tatum Cave, famous for its ancient cave paintings.

 Hikers can access Mount Elgon 235 km east of Kampala via Jinja and near Mbale Town.
 Mountain climbing in Elgon typically features on Source of Nile tours, with a night or two exploring activities in Jinja.